Perry Township, Lake County, Ohio: Geography

 Two villages are located in Perry Township: Perry in the center, and most of North Perry in the northeast along the lakeshore.

 According to the U.S. Census Bureau, the township has a total area of 393.1 sqkm, of which 60.4 sqkm are land and 332.7 sqkm, or 84.6%, are water.
 The township boundaries extend north to the center of Lake Erie and the Canadian border.

 Name and history

 It is one of 26 Perry Townships statewide.

+The township was named to honor Oliver Hazard Perry, hero of the battle of Lake Erie.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-As of 2014, the trustees are Rick Amos, Robert Dawson, and Nancy Steele, and the fiscal officer is Christine Page.